What Joe Manchin Can Teach Democrats

 “Joe’s a very popular Democrat in a state that’s bright red, we should be listening to him,” Senator Chris Murphy of Connecticut said.
 “I think Joe’s influence is growing.”

-The West Virginia voters I spoke with at the state fair who plan to vote for Manchin in 2018 all said they thin he’s very different from all the other Democrats in Washington.
+The West Virginia voters I spoke with at the state fair who plan to vote for Manchin in 2018 all said they think he’s very different from all the other Democrats in Washington.
 It was a group that ranged from lifelong Democrats who still mostly vote Democrat to Trump-loving Democrats who rarely vote Democrat anymore to Republicans willing to cross the aisle to support Manchin.

 Charles Hicks, a Republican from Ripley, West Virginia, who voted for Trump but “always” votes for Manchin, plans to do so again in 2018.
 “It really isn’t a matter of Republican or Democrat.
 He’s just a very good representative for the state of West Virginia,” he said.
 “The national Democratic Party has become too extreme liberal.
 Democrats as a whole just went too far left,” Hicks said, “but he tends not to be an extremist, he’s not extreme left, he’s not extreme right.
 He’s for what benefits West Virginia: coal, agriculture, things on that nature.”